Qihoo360/evpp/docs/benchmark_lockfree_vs_mutex.md

 ### Benchmark conclusion

-1. When we have only one producer and only one consumer, most of the time `boost::lockfree::queue` has only a little advantages to `queue with std::mutex`.
-But some times, `queue with std::mutex`'s performance is very low.
-That means `queue with std::mutex`'s perforance is not steady.
-On the contrary `boost::lockfree::queue` is very very steady.
+1. When we have only one producer and only one consumer, most of the time `boost::lockfree::queue` has only a little advantages to `queue with std::mutex` and `moodycamel::ConcurrentQueue`'s performance is the best.
-1. When we have multi producers, `boost::lockfree::queue` is better, the average is higher than `queue with std::mutex` about **75%~150%**
+1. When we have multi producers, `boost::lockfree::queue` is better, the average is higher than `queue with std::mutex` about **75%~150%**. `moodycamel::ConcurrentQueue` is the best, the average is higher than `boost::lockfree::queue` about **25%~100%**, and higher than `queue with std::mutex` about **100%~500%**.
+The more the number of producers, the more obvious advantages.

-So we suggest to use `boost::lockfree::queue` to exchange datas between threads insdead of `queue with std::mutex`.
+So we suggest to use `moodycamel::ConcurrentQueue` to exchange datas between threads insdead of `queue with std::mutex` or `boost::lockfree::queue`

 For more details, see the chart below, the horizontal axis is the count of producer threads.
 The vertical axis is the executing time in seconds, lower is better.